Cloverfield: Viral tie-ins

 All of the major characters received a personal Myspace page, all of which are accessible and featuring available photos, though blog posts have been removed.

 Unlike most viral marketing campaigns, this one had virtually nothing to do with the film's plot or characters.
 Instead it focused mainly on the fictional drink Slusho! and the fictional company Tagruato, slowly giving clues of the secret origin of the monster that isn't addressed properly in the film.
 Following various clues, players discovered that the monster is an ancient amphibious organism discovered during the construction of Chuai Station, an oil platform off the coast of Connecticut belonging to the Japanese company Tagruato, which had the purpose of extracting a substance called Sea Bed Nectar that would become the secret ingredient of a drink created by its founder Ganu Yoshida, named Slusho.
 Tagurato Repurposes Chuai Station after said discovery (and pulling a coverup involving the ordered assassination of the employee who originally made the discovery) using the front as an oil drilling platform also for surveillance of the monster and its parasites, who are using Sea Bed's nectar as a means of nourishment for their host, applying the substance on its back.
 Eventually, the monster awakens and destroys the station, before finding its way to the shores of New York at the beginning of the film.

 Puzzle websites containing Lovecraftian elements, such as Ethan Haas Was Right, were originally reported to be connected to the film.
-On July 9, 2007, producer J. J. Abrams stated that, while a number of websites were being developed to market the film, the only official site that had been found was 1-18-08.com.
+On July 9, 2007, producer J. J. Abrams stated that, while a number of websites were being developed to market the film, the only official site that had been found was 1–18–08.com.
 At the site, which now redirects to the Paramount Pictures home page, a collection of time-coded photos were available to piece together a series of events and interpret their meanings.
 The pictures could also be flipped over by repeatedly and rapidly moving the mouse side to side.
 Also, if the page was left open for six minutes, the monster's roar could be heard.
-Eventually, Cloverfield Movie.com was created.
+Eventually, CloverfieldMovie.com was created.
 The site provided both a trailer and a number, 33287, which, when texted from a mobile phone, provided a ringtone of the monster's roar and a wallpaper of a decimated Manhattan.
 This eventually turns out to be a Paramount number (people later received material on Iron Man, Indiana Jones and the Kingdom of the Crystal Skull, Kung Fu Panda, and The Love Guru).